Abdelr7man7assan/inovola/README.md

 - Used Hive for quick local storage, ideal for offline-first apps.
 - Did not use advanced animations or charts to keep performance light.
-- Assumed category list is static; added an “Add Category” icon for extensibility.
+- Assumed category list is static
 - Some API data structures were mocked for predictable testing.

 ---